infominer33/infominer33.github.io/_pages/index.md

 I've gradually been figuring out the best ways to structure that data, generate pages with it, and create dynamic resources that are fine-tuned to the users research needs.

-This is just the beginning of what will become an epic repository of knowledge.
+This is just the beginning of what is becoming an epic repository of knowledge.

 **Articles**
 * <a href="https://www.axiomtech.io/blog-feed/2018/10/9/smart-contracts-uses-cases-dapps-icos" target="_blank">Introduction to Smart Contracts</a>